aaronicsubstances/scalable-ipc/README.md

 The exception to aborting is if error code indicates

   1. invalid message destination id.
 Save the message source id of the ack as the new message destination id to use for subsequent sends.
-Also save the message destination id for use with the remote endpoint to speed up future message sends to that remote endpoint.
+Also it is highly recommended to save the message destination id for use with the remote endpoint, in order to speed up future message sends to that remote endpoint.
-  2. data size too large. if pdu size used is 512, abort.
-Else reduce to 512, and refragment message for subsequent sends.
+  2. data size too large. reduce to 512, and refragment message for subsequent sends.

 If there is no error code, then cancel any scheduled retry, and cancel send pdu callback aftermath.
 Reset the receive ack timer.